MauritsArissen/developer-exercise/README.md

 ## Publishing
 Fork this repository and add scipio3000 to the repository.
 PM scipio3000 with the link to your repository once you are done with the assignment

+## Bonus assignment (unique feature)
+I've added thieving with a fail chance implemented.
+The user thieves a stall and has a chance to fail the thieving which doesn't grant him items or exp.
+It is hard to show some static assignment checks for this.
+I've made it so it shows the amount of thieved supplies and thieving xp + level.